The Challenge: Total Madness: Final Challenge

 The Journey: All nine players must traverse a via ferrata together to reach a compound at the top of a mountain, crossing a tightrope along the way.
 Once they reach the compound, players not in the Tribunal must select one male and one female to participate in an Instant Elimination.
-The Tribunal then select the second male and female for the Instant Elimination.
+The Tribunal then select the second male and female contestant for the Instant Elimination.

 Instant Elimination - Knockout: Players start at opposite ends of a ring and must race to ring a hanging bell in the middle before their opponent.
 The player to ring the bell first twice, wins.